opensquiggly/user-docs/010-overview/foreword.md

 DocFX, Sandcastle, etc., and merge reference documentation generated from different tools into a single, unified hosting environment.

-My observation is that other wikis on the market don't do a good job of letting you mix in reference documentation generated from the code structure, and since this is an important feature for developers, we wanted to bake these capabilities into the platform.
+Other corporate wikis on the market don't do a good job of letting you mix in reference documentation generated from the code structure, and since this is an important feature for developers, we wanted to bake these capabilities into the platform.